knu2xs/forestry-tools/README.md

 * **Input Stands Feature Class** - This is a polygon feature class delineating the stands you would like to creating sampling points for.
 It honors selected features.
 Hence, if you select stands either interactively, by attribute or by location, sample points will only be created inside the selected features.
 Also, the spatial reference for this feature class must be a projected coordinate system.

-* **Units of Measure** (not yet implemented) - This is the linear unit of measure defining the sample point spacing.
+* **Units of Measure** - This is the linear unit of measure defining the sample point spacing.
 It can be either feet, meters or chains.
 The default is feet.

 * **X Spacing Distance** - This is the linear spacing distance for the grid's horizontal or x axis.
 The default unit of measure is feet.